 What is the difference between a CAV and VAV fume hood?

-Constant air volume (CAV) ventilation provides a constant flow of air, whether the sash is open or not.
-This system exhausts a significant amount of energy.
+There are two types of fume hood exhaust systems; Constant air volume (CAV) ventilation provides a constant flow of air, whether the sash is open or not.
 Some fume hoods have variable air volume (VAV) ventilation.
 These hoods vary the volume of air from the room that is exhausted while maintaining the face velocity at a predetermined level.
-Though the VAV system conserves more energy, it costs much more than the CAV system.

 What is face velocity?